ehrenmann1977/OpenWrt/readme.md

 	    Save and Apply

-Now when i connect to port 4, i get ip 10.10.10.133 and can ping 10.10.10.10 sucessfully
+Now when i connect to port 4, i get ip 10.10.10.133 and can ping 10.10.10.10 sucessfully Also i can connect to the router under 192.168.1.1

 ## Connect Internet with LAN 1
+Now i will configure LAN1 port to be used as Internet source connected to a second router.

+- In Network-> Switch
+	Create a new VLAN using Add VLAN, this will add VLAN Id 4 Set CPU(eth0) in VLAN ID 4 to taged
+	Set LAN1 in VLAN ID1 to off (Remove LAN1 from VLAN ID1)
+	Set LAN1 in VLAN ID4 to untaged
+	Save and apply

+- In the Network->Interfaces
+	Click on add a new interface, this will open an interface window

+	Name: WAN2
+	Protocol: DHCP client
+	Bridge: unchecked
+	Interface: eth0.4

+	Click on Create Interface: This will open Interfaces >> WAN2 window

+	General Settings:
+		HostName: InternetPort
+	Physical Settings:
+		Bridge interfaces: not yet
+		Interface: eth0.4
+	Firewall Settings:
+		Zone: Wan

+	Save and apply, disconnect the network on LAN1 and Connect LAN1 port to the internet

+	now you will have an internet connection over LAN1